joshmtucker/OrientationEvents/README.md

 The way the orientation and motion event properties are computed (with the exception of .absolute, .rotationRate, and .interval) is as follows:

-> Let's use variable.orientation.alpha (for example)
+> Let's use variable.orientation.alpha (for example).
+Each property for orientation and motion are set similarly.

 > filteredAlpha = (event.alpha * exports.smoothOrientation) + (filteredAlpha * (1-exports.smoothing)